AnkitShukla-arch/RDBMS/README.md

 2) Attributes: Characteristics or properties of an entity.
 (SYMBOL-: Ellipses)
 3) Relationship: It shows the connections between the entity and the attribute.
 (SYMBOL-: Diamonds)

+--> Types of Attributes-:

+1) Single Valued Attributes: Holds only one value for specific entity instance.
+2) Multi-Valued Attributes: Can hold more than one value.
+3) Simple Attribute: Cannot be divided further. ex-: Age,Gender.
+4) Composite Attribute: Can be divide into smaller sub-parts. ex-: First Name , Middle Name , Last Name.
+5) Derived Attributes: Values are not stored directly but calculated from other related attributes. ex-: Age(date of birth)
+6) Complex Attribute: A combination of composite and multi-valued attributes.